sourcegraph/about/content/blogposts/2024/nov-q-and-a-2024.md

 ## Introducing Deep Cody: Enhanced Context Understanding

-The spotlight of the session was [YK's demonstration of Deep Cody](https://youtu.be/zJpnDI2RE0A?feature=shared&t=338), our experimental feature that represents a significant leap forward in AI-assisted coding.
+The highlight of the session was [YK's demonstration of Deep Cody](https://youtu.be/zJpnDI2RE0A?feature=shared&t=338), our experimental feature that represents a significant leap forward in AI-assisted coding.
 Deep Cody builds upon Cody's core strength – context understanding – by introducing advanced capabilities that allow it to:

 - Access additional context beyond the immediate codebase
 - Make informed decisions about what context it needs